ThomPoppins/MERN-Enterprise-Search/README.md

       // Set the name state to the current name input field value setName(event.target.value)
       if (nameError) {
         // Only IF the name error state is ALREADY true, then validate name always onChange.
-This prevents a notification when the user hasn't completed his input and would otherwise already show after typing the first character in to the field. onBlur() calls the validateName function initially after losing focus the first time. validateCompanyName()
+This prevents a notification when the user
+        // hasn't completed his input and would otherwise already show after typing the first character in to the field. onBlur()
+        //calls the validateName function initially after losing focus the first time. validateCompanyName()
       }
     },